 - Feed your dog treats as needed.

-- Have your friend or family member feed treats to help build trust.
+- Have your friend or family member toss you dog treats to help build trust while maintaining a few feet of distance.

-- Show and tell how your dog likes to be pet, then have your friend or family member give it a try.
+- Show and tell how your dog likes to be pet, then have your friend or family member give it a try as your dog relaxes.

-- Tell your friend or family member to only pet the dog when they’re sitting or on the ground — not when jumping or lunging.
+- Tell your friend or family member to only pet the dog when they’re their paws are all on the ground — not when jumping or lunging.

-- Reward and treat your dog for four paws on the ground.
+- Reward your dog for four paws on the ground.
 Don’t give treats when all four paws aren’t on the ground.
+To encourage this behavior, try scattering treats on the ground or holding a handful of treats on your dog's nose to manage jumping.

 Signs of distress